 Nicole Cooper is the Volunteer Coordinator for the Young Center’s San Antonio office.
 She graduated from the University of North Texas with dual Bachelor of Arts degrees in International Politics and Diplomacy, and English Literature, and has since found her passion in working with refugee and migrant populations.
 Following graduation, Nicole interned with the International Rescue Committee, serving in their Job Readiness/ESL Program and spent time abroad as a TaLK Scholar, teaching English in rural South Korea.
 Upon her return, Nicole worked in the Dallas area office of Refugee Services of Texas serving in multiple roles including Youth Mentor Coordinator, Housing Coordinator, and Volunteer Coordinator.
-She most recently finished up work with a private Dallas law firm, assisting with federal employment cases and hopes to attend law school in the near future.
+She most recently finished up work with a private Dallas law firm, and is currently pursuing her Juris Doctor degree at St. Mary's University School of Law.

-Estrellita Alvarado, Safe Repatriation Social Worker read more
+Estrellita Alvarado, Social Worker, Safe Repatriation Project read more

-Prior to joining the Young Center, Estrellita served as a Clinician providing mental health and trafficking assessments, ongoing individual and group counseling and crisis intervention to unaccompanied minors.
-As a recipient of the Bill and Melinda Gates Millennium scholarship, she graduated from Arizona State University with a Bachelor of Arts in Psychology, Bachelor of Science in Family and Human Development and minor in Communication.
-Estrellita received her Masters of Science in Social Work with a minor in International Social Welfare from Columbia University’s School of Social Work.
-She has experience working with at-risk youth, undocumented domestic violence survivors, and immigrant populations in Phoenix, AZ and New York City.
-Estrellita is passionate and committed to social justice, working with immigrants and their families and serving those in need.
+Estrellita is a Social Worker for the Safe Repatriation Project in the Arizona office.
+Prior to joining the Young Center, Estrellita served as a Clinician providing trauma-informed mental health services for unaccompanied immigrant children.
+As a clinician, she assessed for abuse and human trafficking, facilitated individual and group counseling, and provided crisis intervention.
+Estrellita graduated from Arizona State University with a Bachelor of Arts in Psychology, a Bachelor of Science in Family and Human Development and a minor in Communication.
+She received her Masters of Science in Social Work with a minor in International Social Welfare from Columbia University’s School of Social Work.
+She has experience working with at-risk youth, undocumented survivors of domestic violence, and immigrant populations in Phoenix, AZ and New York City.
+Estrellita is passionate and committed to social justice, working with immigrants and their families.

 Priscilla Guadarrama, Volunteer Coordinator read more